- Explosive growth in online learning platforms: $107 Billion in 2015.

 Ways to make Skills-Based Approach more effective.

 Skills sets are currently being utilized in many web services; however, their usage could be more effective if certain actions were taken.
 It would be easier to apply the skills based approach as well.

 Course listings at university and colleges explicitly mention what skills are being taught in every course.
 (Skills Syllabus accomplished this.)
 It makes sense that when you take a course, you know precisely what skills you are going to learn.
 This is especially important when you are learning transferable skills such as writing, research and analysis, or computation thinking.
 For example, you should present skills learned in math classes while working towards a computer science degree (computational thinking) or skills learned in a humanities class (writing and research).
 The cost of education is increasing rapidly, so students should efficiently plan every course – each course should develop a skill on their desired skill set.
 Some colleges are known for churning out liberal arts degrees and it makes sense to teach students transferable skills that can be utilized across disciplines.
 Although, this concept would be more effective if the students know exactly what skills that they are learning – so they can plan, build, and present them.

 There is a universal list of skills with definitions (that are published to the end-user).There needs to be a list of skills professionals can access to understand the meaning of a skill and any nuances between one skill over another.
 For example, it is not clear the difference between the skills of website design and website development.
 A universal list of skills also makes sense for recruiters searching on skills; they need to be confident that their search results encompass the right pool of candidates.

 Skills sets can be ported from one platform to another.
+(Skills Emblem is one way to do this.)
 Currently, it is a requirement to maintain a skill set on different platforms because each of them is proprietary.
 The main disadvantage is redundancy and inefficiency.
 It would be ideal to build one skill set list that can be effectively used across platforms.